 The multiplexer reads NMEA sentences from the listener ports and stores them in a buffer, one for each input.
 The sentences are read from the buffers in a round robin fashion - one sentence at a time - giving each listener port equal priority.
-Each sentence is then sent to the talker ports and the RS-232 port.
+Each sentence is then sent to the talker port(s), the Bluetooth interface and the RS-232 interface.

 The speed of the listener ports is fixed to 4800 Baud (= bits per second), which equals 480 characters per second.
 When all listener ports receive data at this rate, the buffers will not be emptied in time and an overflow situation occurs.
 The red LED indicates this situation.
-When a buffer is full, a partially received sentence will be discarded to ensure that the multiplexer only sends complete and valid NMEA sentences.
+When a buffer is full, a partially received sentence will be discarded, to ensure that the multiplexer only sends complete and valid NMEA sentences.

-There are three ways to resolve this overflow situation:
+There are several ways to resolve an overflow situation:

 - 1. Configure the instruments on the listener ports to send less data or with greater intervals.
 It is often possible to disable non-relevant sentences. - 2.
-Increase the speed of the RS-232 port on the multiplexer.
-The maximum speed is 38400 Baud.
-From 19200 Baud and up (4 x 4800!) an overflow will never occur, except when the multiplexer is set to Hub Mode. - 3.
 Many instruments do not allow selection of NMEA sentences to be output.
 In this case, use the NMEA sentence filter in the multiplexer to block unwanted sentences.
-Unwanted sentences are discarded immediately.
+Unwanted sentences are discarded immediately. - 3.
+Set the operation mode of the multiplexer to Server mode (factory default).
+This mode only sends incoming data to the computer/PDA and to NMEA Out1, which is high speed.
+In Hub mode, the high-speed ports must wait for every character to be transmitted over the low speed NMEA Out 2 port. - 4.
+Increase the speed of the RS-232/Out1 port on the multiplexer.
+The maximum speed is 38400 Baud.
+From 19200 Baud and up (4 x 4800!) an overflow will never occur, except when the multiplexer is set to Hub Mode.

 The multiplexer has two talker ports, 'Out 1' and 'Out 2'.
 All received sentences from the listener ports are available on talker port 'Out 1'.
-Talker port 'Out 2' can be configured either to output all received sentences from the listener ports and the RS-232 port (Hub Mode), or only sentences from the RS-232 port (Server Mode).
+Talker port 'Out 2' can be configured to output either all received sentences from the listener ports and the computer/PDA (Hub Mode), or only sentences from the computer/PDA (Server Mode).
 See the table below.

+NMEA NMEA NMEA NMEA Bluetooth RS-232

-NMEA In 1 NMEA In 2 NMEA In 3 NMEA In 4 RS-232 In
+In 1 In 2 In 3 In 4 In In

-NMEA Out 1 H/S H/S H/S H/S -
+NMEA Out 1 H/S/A H/S/A H/S/A H/S/A Α

-NMEA Out 2 Н Н Н Н H/S
+NMEA Out 2 Н Н Н Н H/S/A H/S

-RS-232 Out H/S H/S H/S H/S -
+Bluetooth Out H/S/A H/S/A H/S/A H/S/A H/A

+RS-232 Out H/S/A H/S/A H/S/A H/S/A H/A Α

-H: Hub mode, S: Server mode
+H: Hub mode, S: Server mode, A: AIS mode